2015 Kumanovo clashes: Background

-Event
+Clashes

-Macedonian media released claims of inhabitants of Zajaz in Kumanovo that they saw around 50 armed men in the early morning.
-A large community of ethnic Albanians live in the region.
-The government issued a statement that the armed group numbered 50–70, and the armed men hid in private homes in the Kumanovo neighborhood of Divo Naselje.
+Macedonian media released claims from inhabitants of Zajaz in Kumanovo that they saw around 50 armed men in the early morning.
+On 9 May, the Macedonian police equipped with armored vehicles and machine guns moved in on Kumanovo to seek an Albanian armed group allegedly planning attacks around the country.
+The government stated that the armed group numbered 50–70, and the armed men hid in private homes in the Kumanovo neighborhood of Divo Naselje.
+A shootout between the Macedonian police and the armed group identifying itself as the NLA erupted.
 The armed group used automatic rifles, sniper rifles, and grenades against the police, and were said by officials to be well-trained.
-The Macedonian police suffered 3 dead and 12 were wounded in the morning, while unofficial sources claim over 20 wounded policemen.
+The Macedonian police suffered 3 dead and 12 were wounded in the morning.
 The inhabitants in the area were evacuated by Macedonian police during the day.
-Serbian media reported that a large number of Albanians from Kumanovo crossed the border into Serbia.
-During the clashes, the OSCE Mission to Skopje representatives were in contact with members of the armed group and representatives from the Ministry of Internal Affairs.
-On 14 May, US Ambassador to the OSCE, Daniel Baer thanked the OSCE Mission to Skopje for its "constructive role in facilitating a ceasefire".
+Serbia reinforced its border zone.
+Serbian state news agency Tanjug reported that a large number of Albanians from Kumanovo crossed the border into Serbia.

 Around 18:00 CET, the Macedonian media reported that the fighting had stopped, with 27 of the militants having surrendered.
 However, after most of them surrendered in the evening, there was still sporadic shooting.
 Macedonian investigators identified the militants as Macedonian and Kosovan nationals, and that they had the intention to attack government institutions and buildings.
-According to Albanian media NLA claims responsibility.
-By 10 May, the Macedonian police confirmed that the armed group had been neutralised.
-Eight policemen were killed..
+According to Albanian media, NLA claimed responsibility.
+By 10 May, the Macedonian police confirmed that the armed group had been neutralized.
+8 policemen were killed and 37 policemen were injured.
+There was also property damage, but no civilians were injured.